The Bride with White Hair: Production

 Ronny Yu was described as being "virtually unknown" outside of Hong Kong until the release of The Bride With White Hair.
-Among the crew, Yu hired cinematographer Peter Pau and Japanese costume designer Emi Wada, who had previously won an Oscar for her costume work on Akira Kurosawa's Ran.
+Among the crew, Yu hired cinematographer Peter Pau and Japanese costume designer Emi Wada, who had previously won an Oscar for her costume work on Akira Kurosawa's Ran (1985).
 Yu commented getting both these people difficult as investors "couldn't understand why we should put so much money to hire these people.
 I must add that they were worth every penny."
 Yu described their costumes as a combination of Eastern and Western influences.
 Yu has rarely contributed to his own screenplays, but co-wrote the film with David Wu, Jason Lam Kee-To and Bik-Yin Tang.

 The film was shot in two months.
 Yu stated the film was shot "in a rush, because I was obliged to release it in mid-August".

+Brigitte Lin claimed that during the shoot, two bombs planted by the triad—due to an extortion bid—went off near the set while she was filming.
+"There was a loud explosion, and we were stunned into silence.
+We didn’t know what had happened.
+I thought the generator truck – or a gas line – had exploded.
+Even after we had finished filming, all we knew was that there was a large crater in the ground.".
+The incident prompted Lin to hire a female personal driver for transportation between shoots, for her personal safety.

 Release

-The Bride with White Hair was released in August 1993 in Hong Kong.
+The Bride with White Hair was released in August 26, 1993 in Hong Kong.
 The film grossed a total of $ HK20 million in Hong Kong.
 A sequel, The Bride with White Hair 2 was released December 1993.
 Yu's involvement in the second film was credited as a producer, but described his role as "supporting my editor David Wu, who was directing his first movie".

-The Bride With White Hair won an award at the Avoriaz Fantasy Festival.
+The Bride with White Hair and its sequel were released in the United States on DVD in 1998.
+In the United Kingdom, VHS editions came out in 2000, followed by DVDs in 2001.